Han Lue: Los Bandoleros

-In Los Bandoleros, Han visited Mexico (off-screen), where he met Dominic "Dom" Toretto and established a friendship.
+In Los Bandoleros, Han visited Mexico, where he met Dominic "Dom" Toretto and established a friendship.
 Han begins “running” with Dom for unspecified reasons.
-Dom wins 1970 Plymouth Road Runner off of Han in a race.
+Dom wins the 1970 Plymouth Road Runner off of Han in a race.

 Han arrives in the Dominican Republic when Toretto is preparing for a new job regarding the transportation of gas.
 He is picked up at the airport by Dom's friends Cara and Malo and is later taken to Rico Santos' house, where Dominic lives, and they have dinner with the rest of the Santos family.
 He takes an immediate attraction to Cara, who shares a mutual attraction for him.

 Later, he follows Dom and Santos to the prison where Tego Leo was being kept before Santos helped him escape.
 When Dominic takes them to a secluded club to meet the man responsible for the transport of their score, Dominic tells him to drive around the block or wait in the car.
 Han instead decides to enter the club where he mingles with Cara and Malo at the bar.

 When Cara asked how he met Dom, Han briefly explained how they first met each other in Mexico.
 Malo, realizing that the two were attracted to each other, asked if they wanted a room.
 Cara instead gives him her drink and she and Han leave the bar.